 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X Vario does not offer wifi capability.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the X Vario) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X Vario and the E-M1 II are recent models that are part of the current product line-up.
-The E-M1 II replaced the earlier Olympus E-M1, while the X Vario does not have a direct predecessor.
+The X Vario is a recent model that features in the current product line-up of Leica.
+In contrast, the E-M1 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M1 II was succeeded by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.